-Hong Kong police fire rubber bullets, tear gas as clashes intensify
+Street fires burn in Hong Kong amid running battles between protesters and police

 Police fired tear gas and water cannon on Saturday night to disperse protesters who threw petrol bombs and rocks, broke government office windows and blocked a key road near the local headquarters of China’s People’s Liberation Army.

-Anti-government protesters have attacked the legislature, Beijing’s main Liaison Office, occupied the airport, thrown petrol bombs at police, vandalized metro stations and set street fires in the former British colony.

-Police have responded with tear gas, water cannon, rubber bullets and occasional live rounds fired into the air.

-The protesters are angry about what they see as creeping Chinese interference in Hong Kong, which returned to China in 1997 under a “one country, two systems” formula guaranteeing freedoms that are not enjoyed on the mainland.
+The protesters are angry about what they see as creeping Chinese interference in Hong Kong, which Britain returned to China in 1997 under a “one country, two systems” formula guaranteeing freedoms that are not enjoyed on the mainland.

 China dismisses the accusation and has accused foreign governments, including the United States and Britain, of fanning anti-China sentiment.